mfd10/what_they_think/README.md

 $ https://github.com/mfd10/what_they_think

 and click on Code->Download ZIP->Exctract ZIP.
-And copt the extracted file to you project folder.
+And copy the extracted file to you project folder.

 *To run the project flutter,dart and a IDE(Android Studio or VsCode recomended)